Kitchen Gardens

 Background

 For many of the families that the Western Organization for People Living with HIV/AIDS (WOPLAH) serves food insecurity, lack of consistent income, and persistent health issues are the most serious threats to families’ health and well-being.
 These issues often inhibit parents’ ability to feed their children and themselves, send their children to school, adhere to their antiretroviral (ARV) drug treatment (if HIV-positive), and maintain good hygiene practices.
-Currently, Kitchen Gardens provide a source of healthy food and income for 200 families and over 1400 individuals, which has increased from 120 in 2014.
+Currently, Kitchen Gardens provide a source of healthy food and income for over 200 families and 1450 individuals.
+In 2024, there are currently 188 WOPLAH supported Kitchen Gardens.

 Objectives